Today, on June 22. 2026, Sir Keir Starmer announced his resignation as leader of the Labour Party and Prime Minister of the United Kingdom.

 📊 How much does GMCA spend with management consultants?

-Prime Minister Keir Starmer has pledged to reduce public sector spending on management consultancy after sustained media scrutiny of rising costs.
+During his time as Prime Minister, Sir Keir Starmer pledged to reduce public sector spending on management consultancy after sustained media scrutiny of rising costs.

 Tussell’s 2026 Public Sector Management Consulting Market Report puts this debate in context, revealing that management consultancy accounts for just 2% of total public procurement spending.

 But Burnham’s record at GMCA could still matter politically.
-If he were to challenge Starmer for the Labour leadership, GMCA’s consultancy spend would provide a case study of whether his public control agenda has translated into lower reliance on external advisers.
+As the leading candidate to replace Keir Starmer, GMCA’s consultancy spend would provide a case study of whether Burnham's public control agenda translated into lower reliance on external advisers.

-Analysis using Tussell’s market intelligence platform shows that GMCA’s spending with management consultancy firms has increased threefold since pre-COVID levels.
+Analysis using Tussell’s market intelligence platform shows that GMCA’s spending with management consultancy firms climbed significantly between 2019 and 2025, with outlay increasing threefold from pre-COVID levels.

 As of May 2026, an open FOI request is asking GMCA to clarify whether it treats The Growth Company as an in-house delivery vehicle, Teckal-exempt provider, arm’s-length contractor or strategic partner.